naturalis/mebioda/doc/week3/w3p5/README.md

 to associate the different localities with shape files.
 You would then have a filter to keep only those occurrences that fall within the shapes for cleaning your data.
 With a spatial join, for example.
 But not today.
 Done.

+Read more about EoL queries on their repository [here](https://github.com/EOL/eol_website/blob/master/doc/query-examples.md).